pelson/pelson.github.io/content/multistage_build.md

     ...
 ```

-When pip, uv or build ask the backend to build a wheel, multistage-build delegates to `setuptools.build_meta.build_wheel` as usual, and then, before returning, calls `add_requires_external` with the resulting wheel path.
+When pip, uv or build ask the backend to build a wheel, multistage-build delegates to `setuptools.build_meta.build_wheel` as defined in the `pyproject.toml`, and then, calls `add_requires_external` with the resulting wheel path before returning the result to the build frontend.
 From the frontend's point of view a normal wheel has been produced; multistage-build just handed the wheel to your hook first.

-Pre-hooks are the mirror image: they run before the real backend is called, and receive the arguments the backend was about to see.
-That is the place to do code generation, or anything else that has to happen to the source tree before setuptools, hatchling or poetry-core has a look at it.
+Pre-hooks also exist, and they run before the real backend is called, receiving the arguments the backend was about to see.
+This is handy for thinkgs like code generation, or anything else that has to happen to the source tree before the real build backend does its thing.

 A useful side-effect of this design is that the hook itself is not tied to any particular backend.
 If you choose to move from setuptools to hatchling, or to some other build backend, you simply change the `[tool.multistage-build]` build-backend line, and the hook stays in place.

 ## Respecting the PEP-517 contract

 Multistage-build only wraps the real backend, and does not enforce any consistency between the hooks you register.
 That is entirely the responsibility of the hook creator.
-The most obvious invariant to preserve is metadata consistency: if a `post-build-wheel` hook adds a field to the wheel's `METADATA`, then a frontend that later calls `prepare_metadata_for_build_wheel` on the same project should get the same field back.
+The most obvious invariant to preserve is metadata consistency - if a `post-build-wheel` hook adds a field to the wheel's `METADATA`, then a frontend that later calls `prepare_metadata_for_build_wheel` on the same project should get the same field back.
 That means also registering a matching hook on `post-prepare-metadata-for-build-wheel` (and, for editable builds, on `post-prepare-metadata-for-build-editable`), so that whatever a frontend can see up-front lines up with whatever eventually ends up in the wheel.

 It is conceivable that another layer, built on top of multistage-build, could manage metadata modifications for you in a standards-compliant way.
 That is out of scope for the multistage-build backend itself, whose focus is purely on being a simple PEP-517 function proxy.